lucatume/wp-browser/docs/src/content/v3/setting-up-minimum-wordpress-installation.md

+---
-## Setting up a minimum WordPress installation
+title: Setting up a minimum WordPress installation
+---

-As mentioned in [Installation](installation.md) section wp-browser will **not** download, configure and install WordPress for you.
+As mentioned in [Installation](installation) section wp-browser will **not** download, configure and install WordPress for you.

 On a high level, once WordPress is installed and configured, whatever local development environment solution you've used, there are some informations you'll need to gather before moving into wp-browser configuration.